ajaquith/markerbench/source/_posts/2013-10-06-chef-3rd-course.md

 The next three code blocks (each beginning with the comment `# Decrypt`) actually decrypt the file contents and save them to files.
 Let’s look the first of these.

 In the first decryption block, the line `ChefVault::Item.load(vault,cert_cert)` decrypts the certificate object and assigns the result to the variable `item`.
 The value of `item` will be a hash.
-The next 6 lines that begin with `file "/etc/ssl/certs/#{hostname}.pem" do` create the certificate file, assign ownership to root, make it world-readable, and set the contents to `item`’s hash entry named `file-content`.
+The next 6 lines that begin with `file "/etc/ssl/certs/ssl-cert-snakeoil.pem" do` create the certificate file, assign ownership to root, make it world-readable, and set the contents to `item`’s hash entry named `file-content`.
 Note that all of this code is enclosed in a begin/rescue/end block, so that the `ChefVault::Exceptions::KeysNotFound` exception can be trapped. `ChefVault::Item.load` throws this exception if the vault does not contain the expected entry, in this case one whose key is `tester_local_pem`.
 If the entry is not found (for example, because you forgot to add the certificate to the vault), the recipe will throw and exception and fail — as it should.

 The second decryption block decrypts and saves the certificate chain, if one was added to the vault.
 Because `tester.local`’s SSL certificate was self-signed, it does not need a certificate chain.
 However, in production situations you might have one, and if you do, you can ensure that it is copied to the server by adding it to vault using the usual `knife encrypt create` command and specifying an item named _nodename_chain_, where _nodename_ is the escaped form of the fully-qualified domain name (periods replaced by underscores).
 Unlike the first decryption block, however, the recipe does not crash and burn if the certificate chain item is not found.
 Instead, the recipe simply warns that no chain was found.

 The third decryption block decrypts and saves the private key.
 As with the first decryption block, the recipe fails if the key’s expected entry is not found in the vault.

+The last block turns on the `default-ssl` site in Apache, which is preconfigured to use the various _ssl_snakeoil_ certificate files and private keys.

 The `ssl-config` recipe is fairly bare-bones, but sufficiently flexible that it will work with any SSL-enabled web server node.
 As discussed above, all you must do is (1) ensure that the node’s SSL certificate and private key are added to the vault correctly, and (2) configure the node’s run-list so that it executes the `ssl-config` recipe.